Access to Justice

 CORE has been involved in collaborative work with its US and European counterparts in commissioning research looking at Access to Judicial Remedy, alongside research and analysis on non-judicial remedial mechanisms.
 More recently, we have worked practically on this issue by holding workshops on access to documents and information, and on the proposed mine in Phulbari and the campaign against it.

 When corporations abuse human rights or damage the environment, it’s vital that the people who are affected can seek redress from the company concerned.
 Redress can range from an apology and guarantees that the abuse will not happen again, through to financial compensation and commitments to carry out environmental clean-ups.
 Providing redress is important for corporations as well as affected people and communities because it creates a culture of respect for human rights and the environment and leads to improved corporate practice.

-This joint project with the ICAR (International Corporate Accountability Roundtable) and ECCJ (European Coalition for Corporate Justice) seeks to build on existing work that exposes common barriers to judicial remedy in home states of corporations for victims of human rights abuses.
-The project will then identify the most feasible solutions and recommendations to improve access to judicial remedy in the US, the UK, and certain EU countries.
-The final project report is due to be launched in December 2013.
-For full details see the attached document.
+Victims of human rights abuses experience several barriers to judicial remedy in the home states of corporations.
+This joint project with the International Corporate Accountability Roundtable (ICAR) and the European Coalition for Corporate Justice (ECCJ) builds on existing work exposing these common barriers.
+The report identifies the most feasible solutions and recommendations to improve access to judicial remedy in the US, the UK, and certain EU countries.
+The final project report was launched in December 2013.

 Evaluating Redress Mechanisms project